 Health education is a social science that draws from the biological, environmental, psychological, physical, and medical sciences to promote health and prevent disease, disability and premature death through education-driven voluntary behavior change activities.Community Health Educator Video

-The Seven Areas of Responsibility are a comprehensive set of Competencies and Sub-competencies defining the role of the health education specialist.
+Graduates of the program are encouraged to take the Certified Health Education Specialist (CHES) exam which validates competency in Seven Areas of Responsibility, a comprehensive set of Competencies and Sub-competencies defining the role of the health education specialist.
 Get more information about becoming a Certified Health Education Specialist.

 Seven Areas of Responsibility:

 Yes!
-Several of the faculty within the department have research projects.
-Meet with them!
 Do you have your own research questions you would like to explore?
 Meet with the faculty!
 You are strongly encouraged to become involved in research.

 |HSS 675 Health Promotion and Disease Prevention at the Individual Level||3|